aditya-agrawal-30502/portfolio/content/authors/admin/_index.md

 ---
 I am a first year student at Carnegie Mellon University persuing my Masters of Science in Machine Learning.

-I am currently working with Martin Ma at the Russ lab onimproving sample efficiency of Large Language Model.
+I am currently working with Martin Ma at the Russ lab on improving sample efficiency of Large Language Model.